Middleware

 1. A basic middleware

-2. Middleware for pre/post-process
+2. Middleware for pre/post-processing

 3. Terminate execution